 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the PGA, PIBC would seek to use information and lessons learned from other allied professional bodies.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, PIBC would seek to use information and lessons learned from other allied professional bodies.

 45. How are the PGA-regulated professional regulatory bodies articulating their mandates?

 A high-level review of the websites of the PGA-regulated professional bodies shows a consistent acknowledgement of the regulatory role and public protection objective of the professional regulatory bodies under the PGA.